chromice/programming-style-guides/PHP Coding style guide.md

 ## 4. Classes, Properties, and Methods

-The term "class" refers to all classes, interfaces, and traits.
+The term "class" refers to classes, as well as interfaces and traits.

 ### 4.1.
 Extends and Implements